Intro / What does it do?

 Which relics does it work poorly with?

-Aside from the obvious relics that are Attack triggered or related, these are some of the worst relics to work with Body Slam:
+Aside from the obvious relics that need triggers (shop, rest, exhaust, etc), these are some of the worst relics to have with Clothesline: